 And Volkswagen doesn’t have that, because the aerodynamics, the weight of the vehicle, the weight of the material, it all comes into play, and that’s what they design.
 It’s quality.

-Tom Smith: Shant, you already dropped the family life to a certain degree, but when you’re not here at Ontario Volkswagen and helping current and future customers, what are you doing?
+Tom: Shant, you already mentioned the family life to a certain degree, but when you’re not here at Ontario Volkswagen and helping current and future customers, what are you doing?
 Obviously, spending time with your family.

-Shant Bashian: And she loves it, or I believe she does.
-I do a lot of that, again, I’m a big time outdoorsman.
+Shant: And she loves it, or I believe she does.
+I do a lot of that, again, I’m a big-time outdoorsman.
 Hiking for me, take my kid’s hiking, let them get used to the outdoors life, especially nowadays with all the electronics.
 It feels like everyone’s on their phones and iPads and whatnot.

 Shant is always available!